Contract Negotiation Techniques: Everything You Need to Know

 - 10. Good cop, bad cop: When squaring off in a two-person team, you may discover that one plays the tough guy, while the other is more accommodating.
 You must realize that they are working in unison, and it is another ploy.

 If you need help with contract negotiation techniques, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.